 About the Museum

 The US Holocaust Memorial Museum is an Equal Opportunity Employer (EOE) that embraces a diverse and inclusive workplace.
 Applications from all qualified individuals will be considered without regard to race, color, religion, sex (including sexual orientation and gender identity), national origin, age, disability, genetic information, or any other protected status.
-Click here (PDF) for additional information.
+For more information, see the Museum’s Equal Employment Opportunity Policy (PDF).

 The Museum is an Independent Establishment of the United States Government and is required to follow federal civil service (Title V of the United States Code) regulations and procedures in filling its federal positions.
 We also hire privately funded (donated) positions that are not subject to Title V regulations.
 US citizenship is required for all federal positions and verification of your legal right to work in the United States is required for all donated positions.